Start9Labs/searxng-startos/README.md

 # Wrapper for SearXNG

-SearXNG is a GUI for BalanceOfSatoshis.
-You can run SearXNG on EmbassyOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.
+SearXNG is a privacy-preserving internet metasearch engine.
+You can run SearXNG on embassyOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.

 ## Dependencies